How far can you really get without a college degree?

 Regardless of how you personally define success, the stats show that a bachelor’s degree can make having a successful career more achievable.
 Consider the following:

-- People with a bachelor’s degree will add $1 million to their total lifetime earnings compared to someone without a degree.
+- People with a bachelor’s degree will add $1.2 million to their total lifetime earnings compared to high school graduates.

-- High school graduates experience an unemployment rate 8 percent higher than college grads.
+- High school graduates experience an unemployment rate two times higher than college grads.

 Could You Be the Next Steve Jobs or Bill Gates?